awsdocs/amazon-ecs-developer-guide/doc_source/instance_IAM_role.md

 1. In the navigation pane, choose **Roles**\.

 1. Search the list of roles for `ecsInstanceRole`\.
-If the role does not exist, use the procedure below to create the role\.
+If the role does not exist, use the procedure in the next section to create the role\.
 If the role does exist, select the role to view the attached policies\.

 1. Choose the **Permissions** tab\.

 1. In the **Managed Policies** section, ensure that the **AmazonEC2ContainerServiceforEC2Role** managed policy is attached to the role\.
 If the policy is attached, your Amazon ECS instance role is properly configured\.
 If not, follow the substeps below to attach the policy\.
+**Important**
+The **AmazonEC2ContainerServiceforEC2Role** managed policy should be attached to the container instance IAM role, otherwise you will receive an error using the AWS Management Console to create clusters\.

    1. Choose **Attach Policy**\.